wilsonmar/VisualStudio/PerfTest.md

 #### <a name="Record"> Record Traffic</a>

 5).
-Right-click on the **WebTest** to **Add Recording**. or click the red square to begin recording.
+Right-click on the **WebTest** to **Add Recording**. or click the red square for the **Web Test Recorder**.

 6).
 Type or paste in the URL under test.
 Each resource requested from the HTML is listed in the Web Test Recorder pane.

-    * Follow a pre-planned list of manual actions.
+   Follow a pre-planned list of manual actions.

-    * QUESTION: Transaction names are NOT added during recording?
+   QUESTION: Transaction names are NOT added during recording?

 7).
 Click stop recording button.
 Visual Studio detects dynamic parameters, etc.